Yes, you can trade with Indian currency and overseas currency pair.

 The global increase in trade and foreign investments has led to inter-connection of many national economies.
 This and the resulting fluctuations in exchange rates, has created a huge international market for Forex, opening up another exciting avenue for trading.
-The Forex market offers unmatched potential for profitable trading in any market condition or any stage of the business cycle.
-Angel Broking provides a gateway to exciting and rewarding world of currency trading.
+The Forex market offers an unmatched potential for profitable trading in any market condition or any stage of the business cycle.
+Angel Broking provides a gateway to an exciting and rewarding world of currency trading.

 FOREX is one of the largest and most liquid markets in the world and is the backbone of international trade and global investing.
 It is a $5.1 trillion market per day as per April 2016 estimates (BIS Triennial Central Bank Survey) and is open 24 hours a day.
 The most globally traded currencies are the US Dollar (DXY), Euro (EUR), Yen (JPY), Sterling Pound (GBP), Swiss Franc (CHF), Canadian Dollar (CAD), and Australian Dollar (AUD).
-The foreign exchange market is not only restricted to importers/exporters to make international payments but also for investors, speculators, hedgers, corporations, governments and banks.
+The foreign exchange market is not only restricted to importers/exporters to make international payments but also for investors, speculators, hedgers, corporations, governments, and banks.

 Trading on exchanges has increased over the years with an average volume of around Rs.25,000-30,000 crores per day.Futures are traded in all the currency pairs while options are available only for USDINR.
 The exchange timings are from 9 am to 5 pm.
-The RBI reference rate arrives by around 12 noon every week day (excluding Saturdays) for settlements.The exchange stipulated margin stands at around 3 percent of total investment that allows investors/traders to enjoy high leverage.
+The RBI reference rate arrives by around 12 noon every weekday (excluding Saturdays) for settlements.The exchange stipulated margin stands at around 3 percent of total investment that allows investors/traders to enjoy high leverage.

 Angel Broking is India’s leading broking firm which operates revolutionary trading platforms and expertise to a diversified client base on all segments.
 In the forex segment, the company offers top quality research reports and technical calls that arms clients on a daily basis with key information that can shape the markets.
 The research report gives investors a fundamental view along with technical edge.
-There are event specific write-up like the recent US Presidential Elections, Brexit and outcome of Monetary Policies of major central banks of the world.
-Benefit from Angel Broking’s robust and indept advisory and research reports on Forex Trading by opening an account now.
+There is event specific write-up like the recent US Presidential Elections, Brexit and outcome of Monetary Policies of major central banks of the world.
+Benefit from Angel Broking’s robust and in-depth advisory and research reports on Forex Trading by opening an account now.

 Trading is an emotional game, however, it requires discipline.
 Hence, one should follow the rules in order to take advantage of the forex market.